 Several years ago I was indulging—and quite honestly that’s an understatement—in cheeseburgers, pizza and fried chicken—with a horrible attitude and no care in the world.

-Self-pity: because my frustration in getting into all of my good clothes was no longer an option; and I was mad at the world because of it.
+SELF-PITY: because my frustration in getting into all of my good clothes was no longer an option; and I was mad at the world because of it.
 I was bitter, to say the least, and it showed in my inward attitude and my outward appearance.

-Laziness: because I was caught in a time where I felt sorry for myself and made excuses; lots of excuses.
+LAZINESS: because I was caught in a time where I felt sorry for myself and made excuses; lots of excuses.
 I became stagnant in life to the point where I was no longer living, merely existing.

 I'm an emotional eater.
 Whether it’s a good emotion or a bad one, I eat, we eat, that’s my family.
 And to make matters worse, the fat gene runs in my blood; both sides.
 That in itself works against me.

 Fast forward, many years later, and I look back to those days.
 I wonder why we, as humans, allow ourselves to give up sometimes.
 Hindsight, that is what I did—I gave up and drowned myself in food.
-I cowardly gave up, went through a pity-me phase and blamed every person around me for my miserable attitude!
+I cowardly gave up, went through a pity-me phase, and blamed every person around me for my miserable attitude!

-And if someone had told me in 2011, that in 5 years, my dresser drawers and closet would be filled with workout clothes, I wouldn’t have believed it.
+And if someone had told me in 2011, that in 6 years, my closet would be filled with workout clothes, I wouldn’t have believed it.
 I don’t think I ever owned fitness related gear, prior to 2011.
 I never even thought about it, let alone wear it.

 I'm no gym rat or fitness guru, but I am someone who knows what it's like to be skinny—and I know what it's like to be fat.
 I know what it's like to go from self-pity and zero motivation to hitting rock bottom and hating the world.
 Trust me, I've been there.

 Unless you know me personally or I've shared this with you—you would've never known.
 I've never, publicly, talked about being fat.
 But now I want to share my story in hopes that it may inspire someone.